 Folded American Flag

-This is for outside flags (attached to a halyard and flown from a pole), not indoor/outdoor flags (for color guard flagstaffs for carrying only).
+This is for outside flags (attached to a halyard and flown from a pole), not indoor/outdoor flags that are only for color guard flagstaffs for carrying and indoor display.
 The American Flag The American flag must always be folded into a triangle (ref: Flag Code).
-If it is wet from rain or snow, it is taken down, folded, and brought inside where it is unfolded …
+If it is wet from rain or snow, it is taken down, folded, and brought …

 Avoiding Flag Fold Problems